Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Existing parametrisations

 \subsubsection{Bell parametrisation for mixed flows}

-Although we previously discussed the \citet{bell1975topographically} theory for steady flows, Bell also gives a more general expression for mixed flows.
-Namely, in three dimensions, Bell gives the following formula for the $x$-component of the time-mean stress (cf. \eqref{bell-full3d}) \ifdraft
+Although we previously discussed the \citet{bell1975topographically} theory for steady flows, Bell also gives a more general expression for the mean stress in mixed flows. \citet{shakespeare2020interdependence} extended this expression to include multiple tidal frequencies, but we will only consider the simpler Bell formulation here.
+In three dimensions, Bell gives the following formula for the $x$-component of the time-mean stress (cf. \eqref{bell-full3d}) \ifdraft

 \else

 \fi where $\omega_n=n\omega+kU_{\text{mean}}$, $J_n$ is the $n$th-order Bessel function of the first kind, and the integrals are taken over all real values of $k$ and $\ell$ under the restriction $|f|\leq|\omega_n|<\infty$ if $\alpha=0$ and $|f|\leq|\omega_n|\leq N$ if $\alpha=1$.
 The two-dimensional equivalent, which we denote $F_{m,2d}$ is then given by \ifdraft